Last updated: June 11, 2026

 What do you think?

-Is Guardiola’s final third system genuinely the most sophisticated attacking structure in football history – or has the game caught up enough that a well-drilled low block can now neutralise it consistently?
+Is Guardiola’s final third system genuinely the most sophisticated attacking structure in football history, or has the game caught up enough that a well-drilled low block can now neutralise it consistently?
+Arsenal won the 2025-26 league with a five-point cushion over City – and they did it with a deeper, more compact block than the one Pep’s old Bayern dismantled in 2016.
+Drop your take below.

 Related Tactical Breakdowns